elec-e8408-mini-project-2025/project-documentation/user-manual.md

 # - Cover all primary functional requirements along with any additional bonus features.
 # - Ensure an intuitive and user-friendly experience with clear textual instructions supported by screenshots.
 # - Present a structured workflow guiding users through the customer journey from activation to execution of the main features.
+# Test plan here includes scenarios that you execute - as if you are the customers who use the product - to ensure that functionalities that the customers want to see / operate the products are achieved.
+# user manual in this mini project doesn't ask for setup compile etc instructions, but setup compile etc is usually expected for Readme.
 ---